javiertuya/visual-assert/README.md

 This will produce an html file at the `target` directory that highlights the differences (additions in green, deletions in red):

 ![diff-example](docs/diff-file-example.png "Diff example")

+From .NET, everything works like Java, only with these differences:

+- Method names are capitalized.
+- The destination folder is `reports`, located at the level of the project folder.

 ## Customization